 2. Improve Your Small Business Loan Application and Reapply

 While some things are out of your immediate control — for example, your length of time in business — you may be able to improve upon other items quickly so that your application is approved next time.

 SBA loan applications require significant paperwork, including detailed financial statements and legal documents.
 In addition, you’ll likely need to demonstrate that you have a solid business plan that details how you plan to use the funds.

-If any supporting documents were missing from your original application or were incomplete, take the time to ensure that everything is completed correctly before applying for a loan again.
+If any supporting documents were missing from your original application or you provided incomplete personal information, take the time to ensure that everything is completed correctly before applying for a loan again.
 Lenders will take note of this attention to detail, and it could affect whether you get approved for funding.